How to Prepare for an Interview (Without Burning Out)

 🧠 Quick Self-Check

-If interviews are part of a larger system — from job advertisement to employee onboarding application — what would change if you saw this interview as the first step of collaboration, not judgment?
+What would change if you saw this interview as the first step of a collaboration, not a judgment?

 You don’t need to be perfect.
 You need to be clear, present, and human.
-That’s what good interviews — and good employment onboarding — are built on.
+That’s what good interviews are built on.